Modelling Piping Networks: HYSYS Steady State, HYSYS Hydraulics, or HYSYS Dynamics?

-If you are using multiple pipes (parallel or in series), you can only use HYSYS steady state mode if the flowrate is known.
+If you are using multiple pipes in parallel, you can only use HYSYS steady state mode if the flowrate is known.
 The reason is that HYSYS steady state does not have a pressure/flow solver.
-If flowrates are known, for example if you have a measuring device in your pipeline, the steady state mode can be useful.
+If flowrates are known, for example, if you have a measuring device in your pipeline, the steady state mode can be useful.
 There are some ways to trick the simulator to solve the pressure/flow network by using the Adjust unit operation, but we will cover this technique in a future article.

 Loops, Parallel Piping?
 Don’t be shy, use Dynamics!

-In case you have a piping network that includes branches in parallel and/or in series or even loops, HYSYS Dynamics is a good option because of its pressure/flow solver.
-Please take into account the following considerations:
+In case you have a piping network that includes branches in parallel or even loops, HYSYS Dynamics is a good option because of its pressure/flow solver.
+When using Dynamic mode, take into account the following:

-• Run your model frequently: it is good practice to run you model for a couple of seconds every time you add a new pipe segment or a valve into your model.
-Of course, you will need to change your specifications frequently, but by doing this you will make sure that you pipe is always initialized.
-Running too many pipe segments that have never been initialized may cause your case to crash due to several reasons such as: pressure/flow solver convergence issues, pipes were not properly initialized, or a flash calculation failure.
+- Run your model frequently: it is good practice to run your model for a couple of seconds every time you add a new pipe segment or a valve into your model.
+Of course, you will need to change your specifications frequently, but by doing this you will make sure that your pipe is always initialized.
+Running too many pipe segments that have never been initialized may cause your case to crash due to several reasons such as pressure/flow solver convergence issues, pipes were not properly initialized, or a flash calculation failure.

-• Model Volume Holdup: if you are NOT interested in the transient behavior of the network, i.e. your ONLY target is to get the steady state “picture”, you can disable the Model Volume Holdup.
+- Model Volume Holdup: if you are NOT interested in the transient behavior of the network, i.e., your ONLY target is to get the steady state “picture,” you can disable the Model Volume Holdup.
 This will neglect the pipe volume but pressure drop calculations will be still valid.
-This will help to increase the real time factor particularly for large models (Pipe – Dynamics Tab).
+It helps to increase the real-time factor particularly for large models (Pipe – Dynamics Tab).

-• No-Slip Condition: for multiphase fluids this means that liquid and vapour phases are assumed to travel at the same velocity, which is not realistic at relatively low flowrates.
+- No-Slip Condition: for multiphase fluids this means that liquid and vapour phases are assumed to travel at the same velocity, which is not realistic at relatively low flowrates.
 For liquids at low velocities, gravity forces are of greater significance compared with inertial forces causing the liquid to travel at lower velocities with respect to the gas phase and producing liquid accumulation (holdup) and potentially slugs.
-However, if you have a single phase fluid, or reasonable low or high gas-to-liquid ratio (it means close enough to the single phase condition), HYSYS Dynamics will provide good enough accuracy.
+However, if you have a single-phase fluid, or reasonably low/high gas-to-liquid ratio (close enough to a single-phase condition), HYSYS Dynamics will provide good enough accuracy.

-• Incompressible flow: in the case of single phase fluids, HYSYS uses the Darcy equation for pressure drop calculations.
+- Incompressible flow: in the case of single-phase fluids, HYSYS uses the Darcy equation for pressure drop calculations.
 For gas flow at high velocities, compressibility effects become significant causing a deviation from the Darcy equation.
 A well-known rule of thumb suggests that if the density (inlet vs. outlet) changes by less than 5%, the gas can be considered an incompressible flow.
 In those cases, HYSYS dynamics will be a suitable tool.
-A Gas Pipe unit operation is available in HYSYS, however, please note that it requires an inlet flow specification which is not useful when attempting to model networks.
+A Gas Pipe unit operation is available in HYSYS, however, note that it requires an inlet flow specification.

-If your target is to model a piping network with a multiphase fluid (i.e. vapour/liquid or vapour/liquid/water) in steady state or transient analysis, your will need to use HYSYS Hydraulics.
-To use this functionality the pipeline needs to be configured inside the “Aspen Hydraulics Sub-Flowsheet”.
-This flowsheet allows you to solve the pressure/flow network along with multiphase non-slip correlations which can be used in steady state or dynamics.
+If your target is to model a piping network with a multiphase fluid (i.e. vapour/liquid or vapour/liquid/water) in steady state or transient analysis, you will need to use HYSYS Hydraulics.
+To use this functionality, the pipeline needs to be configured inside the “Aspen Hydraulics Sub-Flowsheet”.
+This flowsheet allows you to solve the pressure/flow network along with multiphase correlations without the no-slip condition which can be used in steady state or dynamics.
 If the target is to perform a pigging analysis, this is the right tool to be used.
-Nevertheless, it is computationally expensive, it means that if you are working with a relatively big network, it may take several minutes to converge a steady state model, or in the case of dynamics, it could result in a real time factor less than 1.
-For more information, please check the following articles: “Pipeline engineering studies using dynamic simulation” and “Using process simulation for sizing and construction scheduling of gas gathering systems”.
+Nevertheless, it is computationally expensive, which means that if you are working with a relatively big network, it may take several minutes to converge a steady state model, or in the case of dynamics, it could result in a real time factor of less than 1.
+For more information, check the following articles:

 For compressible flow piping networks (e.g. relief networks) our recommendation is to use Aspen Flare System Analyzer (formerly FlareNet), which is a tool specifically developed for flare systems but can be used for general purpose compressible flow network simulations.
-For more information check the following articles in our database: “Can a general process simulator be used for flare system design and rating?”, “Optimizing Flare system performance – reducing backpressure”, and “Solving highly-looped systems in Flarenet”
+For more information check the following articles:

 Final Remarks – Be one step ahead!